QUEEN CITY AND OTHER DIMENSIONS

 Sphincter Island was no longer habitable by humankind, nor mammals of any kind; only the pariah was left behind, tucked away from society.
 The huge cockpions were discovered to be cannibals that survived solely by eating one another.
 After every meal, they were always ferociously hungry, the cockpions split like giant amoebas infesting the island.
 Doctor Fleischmann could no longer endure his unique predicament.
 He could not live with himself for the rest of his life—which he knew would be a short one.
 "For Pete’s sake!
 I really liked his music, his dancing—" He then chose the largest cockpion from those slowly circling him, he picked it up and held it in the palm of his hand, "This is for you, Mikey."
 Fleischmann waited until he felt the devil’s sting.
 As he lay dying, his last spoken words were, “This is it, isn’t it?”
 And then he was cockpion food.

 Max and three of his students were caught smoking marijuana; pre-legalization.
 He was conducting an experiment into the nature of memory loss.
 Who the devil knows why academics are so damn incredulous!?
-Maxfield seemed insane to some, to others he was simply an old hippy drug addict, but to a brave few, Professor Doctor Talbot PhD was a master and guide into the creative powers hidden within the vast unending universe of the Self—the magical, mystical place of creation.
+Maxfield seemed insane to some, to others he was simply an old hippy drug addict, but to a brave few, Professor Doctor Maxwell Talbot PhD was a master and guide into the creative powers hidden within the vast unending universe of the Self—the magical, mystical place of creation.
 Some thought Professor Talbot, The Master.
-However, The anything is a rabbit hole to avoid; or regret.
+However, Master or not, following him was a trip down a rabbit’s hole to avoid; or regret.

 Gert Aires-Birdsall, V’s father’s and Maxfield’s sister, along with her husband Charlie, established a retreat near Lake Titicaca in Peru for clairvoyants, spiritualists, astral projectionists, space and time folders and intergalactic surfers who ride gravitational waves through space and time just for the thrill of it.

-Puerto Nostradamus, highly praised in several esoteric journals, enjoyed a fashionable reputation as the favored watering hole for celebrated Internationalists, and the usual perennial garden variety nouveau riche.
+Puerto Nostradamus, highly praised in several esoteric journals, enjoyed a fashionable reputation as the favored watering hole for celebrated Internationalists, and the usual perennial variety nouveau riche.
 The glossy brochure made Puerto Nostradamus appear an attractive destination for those who would or could develop their latent psychic abilities.
-"Hidden potentials that lay sleeping within the initiate are carefully nurtured at Puerto Nostradamus."
+"Hidden potentials that lay sleeping within the initiate are carefully nurtured at Puerto Nostradamus," was written on the top of the brochure.

-Their brochure is filled with sepia-toned photographs of well known psychics, including Shirley MacLaine and Nancy Reagan, along with quotes endorsing Gert and Charlie’s hospitality.
+Their brochure was filled with sepia-toned photographs of well known psychics, including Shirley MacLaine and Nancy Reagan.
+There were quotes endorsing Gert and Charlie’s hospitality.
 Madonna said, “A miraculous experience,” and New Jersey Governor Crispy Crapp bragged about having lost one-hundred pounds, “I lost 100 pounds.”
 (Parenthetically, the Governor regained every ounce and a few more in less than two months.)
-There were pictures of natives rowing across Lake Titicaca, guests riding on several domesticated llamas, a visiting dignitary helping Charlie hold down an alpaca while Gert is busy sheering it.
+There were pictures of natives rowing across Lake Titicaca, guests riding on several domesticated llamas, a visiting dignitary helping Charlie hold down an alpaca while Gert was busy sheering it.
 Another photo of Gert all alone in the garden tending to her coffee plants while a rather dark and dirty-looking family rested beneath a cacao tree in the background to the left of Gert’s bonnet.
-All this was beguiling, yet V had serious doubts about that sort of thing which, consequently, kept her from going there.
+All this was beguiling, yet V had serious doubts about that sort of thing which, consequently, kept her from visiting Aunt Gertrude.
 Although, she did recommend Puerto Nostradamus to a good many of her ex-friends.
 It sounded devilish even without having any idea where it was, what it was, or anything about it.
 The very name of Puerto Nostradamus conjured something other than a place for spiritual enlightenment.

 Then there is Cousin Harriet, Maxfield’s younger sister, who found the word "Aunt" much too matronly for her taste and, therefore, insisted she be called "Cousin" Harriet.
 Cousin Harriet disappeared before the courts waived her privilege to enjoy the company of three husbands while two of them were still alive.
 As a result, the four of them took flight from Queen City International Airport for Gotham City from where they booked passage on a Norwegian freighter and haven’t been heard from since.
 Cousin Harriet, in her own small and special way, achieved a certain amount of local, however infamous, notoriety.